 Kids often need a belayer, meaning someone to control the ropes.
 Most gyms don’t let guests belay until they’re teenagers.
 You can take a one-time lesson at some facilities and belay for them, or a staff member can do the belaying.
 Call at least 24 hours in advance to check belayer availability.

 Some places have special family packages or times.
 Visit the facility’s website or call for details.

-If your child falls in love with rock climbing, find out about the facility’s membership packages, monthly passes, classes, and teams.
+If your child falls in love with rock climbing, find out about the facility’s membership packages, monthly passes, classes, camps and teams.
 It just might be the activity that propels her to new heights!